Helional

 Helional (from heliotropin, from which is it commonly derived) is a chemical compound used as a perfume in soap and laundry detergent.
+Its aroma is described as "watery, fresh, green, ozone, cyclamen, hay".
 Chemically it is an aldehyde with a hydrocinnamaldehyde motif; a structural element which is present in a number of other important commercial fragrances and odorants.

 Synthesis

 Several synthetic routes exist but the most common is a crossed-aldol condensation between piperonal (heliotropin) and propanal followed by selective hydrogenation of the intermediate alkene.
 This produces a racemic product.